 Call Us Now to Maximize Your Brain Injury Settlement

-Since 1992, the brain injury lawyers at the Law Offices of Michael Pines, APC in San Diego have been helping people just like you deal with a personal injury claim if you have physical and emotional damages as a result of a traumatic brain injury.
+Since 1992, the brain injury lawyers at the Pines Salomon Injury Lawyers in San Diego have been helping people just like you deal with a personal injury claim if you have physical and emotional damages as a result of a traumatic brain injury.
 We know that the legal process can at times be very confusing, but our experience can help guide you through the process.
 Don’t worry about fighting insurance companies.
 Our experienced brain injury attorneys in San Diego are here to help you recover the maximum personal injury settlement with the least amount of stress.If you or a loved one has symptoms of a traumatic brain injury, we urge you to contact our bilingual offices in San Diego as soon as possible following the cause at 1-858-551-2090 or please click here for a FREE consultation with an experienced brain injury attorney.
 We handle all cases on a contingency fee basis, which means that you owe nothing until we recover money on your behalf.